adamchaboryk/gifa11y/README.md

 A button to toggle *all* GIFs.
 Add ````<button id="gifa11y-all">Pause all animations</button>```` within your HTML.

 #### Please note:
-- This button has no CSS styling.
+- The "toggle all animations" button has no CSS styling.
 BYO-CSS (Bring your own CSS).
 - Button becomes clickable only after GIFs have fully loaded.
 Uses `disabled` attribute while page is loading.

 ## Colophon